-I teach Shakespeare at every level—an introductory survey for non-majors, 200-level required courses for majors, and 300-level seminars on Shakespeare in performance.
-I have also taught a MOOC on Shakespeare with the edX consortium called "Shakespeare: On the Page and in Performance."
-The archived version of the course (still free and open to anyone in the world) can be found through the following link: https://www.edx.org/course/shakespeare-page-performance-wellesleyx-eng112x.
+I teach Shakespeare at every level—an introductory survey for non-majors, 200-level courses for majors, and 300-level seminars on Shakespeare in performance.
 Whatever the format or level of the class, I always try to involve some element of performance, whether it be attending a live performance, viewing recordings, or getting students on their feet to perform scenes.
 It is my belief that to bring Shakespeare's plays fully alive, we must bring literary and theatrical analysis together.
 I do teach authors other than Shakespeare, however.
-I enjoy teaching in particular introductory lecture courses (Studies in Fiction, Writers of Color across the Globe), which allow me and the students to read some wonderful novels for pure pleasure and for insights into cultures around the world.
+I enjoy teaching in particular courses that explore literature, drama and film in global contexts (Writers of Color across the Globe, America’s Journey through Drama, Short Stories into Film across the Globe).
+The courses give me and the students to read and view wonderful works for both pure pleasure and for insights into cultures around the world.

-When I am not enjoying time with my family (wife and two sons), I tend to be engaged in my other passions: watching and playing soccer (in an organized league that's aptly called The New England Over the Hill Soccer League), struggling to learn the music of my youth on guitar, and watching Korean dramas that are equal parts trashy and addictive.
+When I am not running about attending performances or reading for pleasure, I tend to be engaged in my other passions: watching and playing soccer (in an organized league that's aptly called The New England Over the Hill Soccer League), struggling horribly to learn the music of my youth on guitar, and watching Korean dramas that are equal parts trashy and addictive.

 Education